tourstream/tstr-crs-adapter/README.md

 This project provides a JS module to enable an web-application to communicate with a CRS (TOMA, SABRE, CETS, ...).

 ## How to install

+There are different ways to use this package.

+#### per package manager

 `npm install ubp-crs-adapter --save`